-So to start a new semester’s effort to integrate thinking about student mental health with thinking about effective teaching and learning, I thought it might be worth a quick primer (or, more hopefully, a reminder) about what is available through UP’s counseling services to students who seem to be struggling in our classes for reasons other than academic skills.
+Even for faculty and academic staff paying careful attention to student mental health, it can be helpful to remind ourselves how things work at UP.
+So here is a quick primer (or, more hopefully, a reminder) about what is available through UP’s counseling services to students who seem to be struggling in our classes for reasons other than academic skills.

 WHO: The UP Health and Counseling Center offers both primary care and counseling services to students, with the counseling side of things comprising four full-time professional psychologists and two practicum students (usually third year doctoral students who spend 2.5 days a week on campus seeing students and organizing groups for one academic year).
 The director of UP’s Health and Counseling Center, Carol Dell’Oliver, is also a clinical psychologist who occasionally sees students amidst her busy administrative schedule.

 Starting in the 2017-2018 academic year, the Health and Counseling Center has also contracted with ProtoCall to make after-hours phone counseling available – students can reach licensed clinicians any time of day for ‘specialty telephonic behavioral health services’ by calling the main UP Health and Counseling phone number (503 943 7134) and taking option ‘3’ after hours.

 It is also worth remembering that UP’s Early Alert system has been expanded in recent years to offer a useful first point of contact and referral when faculty are concerned about student mental health.

 WHAT: As was described in another TLC blog post, “the Health and Counseling Center reserves two appointment slots every work day for emergency needs – ensuring that students experiencing acute mental health concerns can get same day help.
 They also have nine daily appointments for 20 minute initial consultations with one of the counseling staff, ensuring that most any student with non-emergency concerns can talk to a professional within a few days.”